Chart Color Schemes

 Merewether Heights demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Merewether Heights has a notably high level of educational attainment among its residents aged 15 and above.
-Specifically, 46.7% hold university qualifications, surpassing the broader benchmarks of 21.3% in Rest of NSW and 26.1% in the SA4 region.
-This advantage is particularly evident in bachelor degrees (31.6%), postgraduate qualifications (10.7%), and graduate diplomas (4.4%).
-Vocational credentials are also prominent, with 28.7% of residents holding such qualifications, including advanced diplomas (12.0%) and certificates (16.7%).
+Merewether Heights has a notably high level of educational attainment among residents aged 15 and above, with 46.7% holding university qualifications.
+This figure exceeds the broader benchmarks of 21.3% in Rest of NSW and 26.1% in the SA4 region.
+The area's strong educational advantage is reflected in its high proportion of residents with bachelor degrees (31.6%), postgraduate qualifications (10.7%), and graduate diplomas (4.4%).
+Vocational credentials are also prominent, with 28.7% of residents aged 15 and above holding them, including advanced diplomas (12.0%) and certificates (16.7%).

 Frequently Asked Questions - Education